 The upright row is a classic exercise for the shoulders and traps.
-I believe that many people still know about upright rowing.
+We believe that many people still know about upright rowing.
 Of course, it is good for us to do upright rowing for a long time, but many people do not know how to do upright rowing correctly.
 So, what are the essentials of upright rowing?
 Let's take a look at the requirements of action.

-Benefits of upright rows
+Benefits of Upright Row

 Avoid these mistakes to get the most out of this exercise and avoid strain or injury.